jaklob1233/IT2901---Gruppe-01-P01/README.md

 The combined transcription and emotion data are published via MQTT for delivery to recipients.

 - **Reception:** \
-On the receiving side, messages can be played back using text to speech, including the detected emotion.
+On the receiving side, messages can be played back using text-to-speech, including the detected emotion.

 ## Key features
- - **Offline, real-Time emotion recognition:** \
+ - **Offline, real-time emotion recognition:** \
 All SER processing is performed locally, ensuring operational security and independence from cloud services.

  - **Multi-Model support:** \